mhornstein/DK-NLP/src/tagger/README.md

 make cov-report
 ```

-The report will be generated as an XML file located at `DK-NLP\src\tagger\tests\coverage-tagger.xml`.
+The report will be generated as an XML file located at `.\tests\coverage-tagger.xml`.

 ## Linting